Symphonie fantastique: Movements

-The symphony has five movements, instead of four as was conventional for symphonies of the time:
+Following the precedent of the Pastoral Symphony of Beethoven, whom Berlioz revered, the symphony has five movements, instead of four as was conventional for symphonies of the time.

-Each movement depicts an episode in the protagonist's life that is described by Berlioz in the program notes to the 1845 score.
-These program notes are quoted in each section below.
+Each movement depicts an episode in the protagonist's life that is described by Berlioz in the notes to the 1845 score.
+These notes are quoted (in italics) in each section below.